arc-eng/cli-demo/generate-rank-select/analysis/game-of-life.md

      pilot --sync --verbose task -f verify.md.jinja2 done
    ```
    This loop runs `poetry lock` and uses a Jinja template (`verify.md.jinja2`) to handle any errors that occur.
-The template instructs PR Pilot to understand the error messages, read relevant files, and fix the issues.
+The template instructs Arcane Engine to understand the error messages, read relevant files, and fix the issues.

 4. **Final Setup and Execution**:
    ```bash